foleymichelle9/enigma-1/README.md

 **Overview**

-- All classes and modules in this project are named for transparency.
+- All classes and modules in this project are named for transparency
-- The arguments given to any method are consistent throughout the project.
+- The arguments given to any method are consistent throughout the project
-- Child classes are named similar to their parent class to show their relation.
+- Child classes are named similar to their parent class to show their relation
-- Code is properly indented and spaced throughout.
+- Code is properly indented and spaced throughout
-- Some enumerable's are the correct tool for the job while I had to use `each` on some others.
+- Some enumerable's are the correct tool for the job while I had to use `each` on some others
-- There are several hashes implemented in this project.
+- There are several hashes implemented in this project

 ___
 ### Test Driven Development